nodemailer/nodemailer-web/content/smtp/customauth.md

 ### Custom options

-If your authentication mechanism required additional configuration besides the usual username and password, then you can use the `pass` field, set it as an object.
+If your authentication mechanism requires additional configuration besides the usual username and password, then you can use the `pass` field to provide the details.

 ```
 let transporter = nodemailer.createTransport({